-• func\or\sig - A function to JIT compile, or a signature of a function to compile.
-If a function is supplied, then a numba.cuda.compiler.AutoJitCUDAKernel is returned.
-If a signature is supplied, then a function is returned.
-The returned function accepts another function, which it will compile and then return a numba.cuda.compiler.
-AutoJitCUDAKernel.
+• func\or\sig - A function to JIT compile, or signatures of a function to compile.
+If a function is supplied, then a Dispatcher is returned.
+Otherwise, func\or\sig may be a signature or a list of signatures, and a function is returned.
+The returned function accepts another function, which it will compile and then return a Dispatcher.
+See JIT functions for more information about passing signatures.